FredHutch/FHBig/events.md

 __Synapes Use Cases__

 [Synapse](https://www.synapse.org/) use cases presented by experienced users.
-- Speakers: Amy and Nasim
+- Speakers: Amy Paguirigan and Nasim Sanati
 - Date: Thursday,  May 3, 2018
 - Time: 1 - 2pm
 - Location: M4-A805/817